Simplified Time-Series Data Solution

-A time-series database (TSDB) stores and analyzes time-series data in a highly efficient way.
-However, time-series data processing requires not just storage and analytics, but a full-featured time-series data solution.
-In a typical time-series data solution, the time-series database is combined with third-party components for stream processing, caching, and data subscription, and other features as needed.
+Modern industrial data processing requires not just storage and analytics, but a full-featured industrial data solution.
+In a typical solution, a time-series database is combined with third-party components for stream processing, caching, and data subscription, and other features as needed.

 Because the overall solution has dependencies on these third-party components, complexity of design and difficulty of maintenance become pain points for time-series data processing.
 In addition, this kind of design requires additional compute and storage resources.

-To simplify system design and reduce operation costs, TDengine integrates its time-series database with built-in caching, stream processing, and data subscription components that take full advantage of the characteristics of time-series data.
-This integrated design goes beyond efficient storage and analysis of time-series data to provide a comprehensive and simplified solution for time-series data processing.
+To simplify system design and reduce operation costs, TDengine integrates a time series database (TSDB) with caching, stream processing, and data subscription components that take full advantage of the characteristics of time-series data.
+This integrated design goes beyond efficient storage and analysis of time-series data to provide a comprehensive and simplified solution for industrial data processing.

 Many time-series databases provide a solution for continuous query.
 Continuous query works well in certain cases, for example in downsampling or in precalculating specific types of expensive queries.
 However, there are many other situations in which continuous query is intrinsically limited: preprocessing and transformation in scalar functions, session windows, and low-latency use cases like fault detection are all examples of scenarios where continuous query is not up to the task.
 In these scenarios, tools like Spark and Flink are added into the time-series data solution to provide stream processing.
 Unfortunately, this results in a complicated system design.